ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/01-alchemy.md

 speed="enhancement"
 title="Golden Blood"
 subtitle="Enhancement">
-Your maximum number of active potions increases to four.
+You have four active potion slots.
 When you rest, you may choose one active potion to keep.
 </AbilityCard>